OUR CARING TEAM OF PROFESSIONALS

 Phil joined VJ Williams in 2006.
-In 2008 he graduated with a Diploma in Embalming, and in 2011 Phil graduated with a Diploma of Funeral Directing.
-He is also Chief Fire Officer of the Te Kuiti Fire Brigade and plays badminton and social soccer.
+In 2008 he graduated with a Diploma of Embalming, and in 2011 a Diploma of Funeral Directing.
+Phil strongly advocates education in the funeral industry.
+Phil juggles owing and managing a business with being the Chief Fire Officer of the Te Kuiti Fire Brigade and is a valuable committee member of Legendary Te Kuiti.
+He enjoys playing badminton and social soccer.

 Funeral Directors Association of New Zealand (FDANZ)

 Members of the Funeral Directors Association of New Zealand and the individual funeral directors on its register recognise the responsibilities entrusted to them in their relationships with:

 the profession of which they are a part.